 From Reception to 5, pupils are taught Literacy through an enquiry-based approach which ensures learning is child-centred, thought-provoking and purposeful.

 Spelling, grammar and punctuation underpin all aspects of our teaching and learning.
 Both discrete and contextualised approaches ensure pupils understand the structures and meaning of the English language.
-Pupils in Lower School benefit from daily phonics lessons following the Letters and Sounds Programme whilst pupils in the Prep School enjoy weekly spelling lessons using the No-Nonsense Spelling Programme.
+Pupils in Lower School benefit from daily phonics lessons following the Letters and Sounds Programme whilst pupils in the Prep School enjoy weekly spelling lessons using the No-Nonsense Spelling Programme additional resources.

 Reading widely and for pleasure is strongly encouraged and from their earliest days in school, we aim to foster a love of reading and storytelling, while developing a lifelong appreciation of the power, beauty and utility of language.
 Our extensive library is used by all our pupils, from Early Years to Year 6, and we have a full-time Librarian whose role is to inspire and encourage varied reading experiences.
 Particular highlights in the Literacy calendar include, World Book Day, poetry recitals and author visits: an opportunity for our pupils to become immersed in the world of literature.

 “The teaching of reading is consistently effective.”
 Ofsted 2018